-And while TikTok has yet to issue an official statement using the term “shadowban”, we have it on good authority that violating the app's guidelines may land you in the outfield.
+While TikTok has yet to issue an official statement using the term “shadow ban”, violating the app's guidelines could still land you in hot water.

 According to the platform, “We will temporarily or permanently ban accounts and/or users that are involved in severe or repeated on-platform violations [of our Community Guidelines].”

-TikTok relies heavily on automated moderation to check if videos violate community guidelines.
-Also, if viewers "Report" a video, this could also trigger a shadowban.
+TikTok relies on automated moderation to check if videos violate Community Guidelines.

 In an NBC News article, Jewish creators expressed that, "the app is subjecting them to a type of censorship by regularly flagging and removing their content."

-However, there are some key indicators that’ll determine if you’ve received a restriction on your account:
+However, there are some key indicators that’ll determine if you’ve received a shadow ban: